A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Numerical experiments

 \subsection{$N$-dimensional systems of ODEs}

-In order to test Theorem~\ref{theo:evolND}, we have considered a $7$-dimensional example.
-More precisely, we have chosen $N = 7$, $\X\in\CC^{2\times3\times4\times5\times6\times7\times8}$, generated randomly $\A_1, \A_2, \ldots, \A_7$, $\B$ and $\X_0$, and approximated the solution of $\X_t = \sum_{j=1}^{7}\A_j\square_j\X + \B$, at $t = 0.1$ by means of the Matlab program \verb|evolND.m|, obtaining \verb|X_sylv|, and also by means of a fourth-order Runge-Kutta method, obtaining \verb|X_RK|.
+In order to test the numerical implementation of Theorem~\ref{theo:evolND}, we have considered a $7$-dimensional example.
+More precisely, we have chosen $N = 7$, $\X\in\CC^{2\times3\times4\times5\times6\times7\times8}$, generated randomly $\A_1, \A_2, \ldots, \A_7$, $\B$ and $\X_0$, and approximated the solution of $\X_t = \sum_{j=1}^{7}\A_j\square_j\X + \B$, at $t = 0.1$ by means of the MATLAB program \verb|evolND.m|, obtaining \verb|X_sylv|, and also by means of a fourth-order Runge-Kutta method, obtaining \verb|X_RK|.
 Then, we have computed the discrepancy between both numerical approximations, by means of \verb|norm(X_RK(:)-X_Sylv(:),inf)|.
 We give the whole code in Listing~\ref{code:evolNDtest}.
-Note that the errors change slightly at each execution, and that the computational cost of the Runge-Kutta greatly depends on $\Delta t$.
-In this example, we have found that taking $\Delta t = 2.5\times10^{-5}$ gives a discrepancy of the order $10^{-14}$, but $25.61$ seconds have been needed to generate \verb|X_RK|, whereas \verb|X_sylv| has need only $0.06$ seconds.
+Note that the errors change slightly at each execution, and that the computational cost of the Runge-Kutta greatly depends on $\Delta t$, whereas this issue is absent in the Sylvester‑based approach, which computes the solution directly at the prescribed time $t = 0.1$.
+In this example, we have found that taking $\Delta t = 2.5\times10^{-5}$ gives a discrepancy of $7.1504\times10^{-14}$, but $22.27$ seconds were needed to generate \verb|X_RK|, whereas \verb|X_sylv| required only $0.05$ seconds.
 Obviously, a larger $\Delta t$ reduces the time to compute \verb|X_RK|, but the discrepancy increases.

-\lstinputlisting[label=code:evolNDtest, language=Matlab, basicstyle= , caption = {Matlab program \texttt{evolNDtest.m}, that compares the Matlab function \texttt{evolND} with a fourth-order Runge-Kutta method}]{evolNDtest.m}
+\lstinputlisting[label=code:evolNDtest, language=MATLAB, basicstyle= , caption = {MATLAB program \texttt{evolNDtest.m}, that compares the MATLAB function \texttt{evolND} with a fourth-order Runge-Kutta method}]{evolNDtest.m}